gregmulvihill/claude-voice-mcp/README.md

 2. Open the `test-client/index.html` file in a web browser
 3. Connect to the MCP server using the default WebSocket URL (`ws://localhost:3000/api/v1/ws`)
 4. Enter text and click "Generate Speech" to test the TTS functionality

+## Development

+### Branch Protection

+The main branch is protected and requires pull requests with at least one approval before merging.
+This ensures code quality and proper review of all changes.

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request for review
+5. Address any feedback
+6. Your changes will be merged after approval

 ## Integrating with Claude Desktop